Apple’s Contract Manufacturers and Component Suppliers in India

 We discuss Apple’s strategy of diversifying away from its heavy reliance on Chinese manufacturing and list its contract manufacturers and local suppliers in India.

-Apple has been diversifying its operations away from China, working with assembly and component manufacturing partners in India, Thailand, Malaysia, and Vietnam, among others.
-In 2024, Apple will also be actively seeking new suppliers from India, Japan, and South Korea to deliver essential components to its contracted manufacturers based in India
+Further, Apple is actively seeking new suppliers from India, Japan, and South Korea to deliver essential components to its contracted manufacturers based in India.

-Meanwhile, Apple has asked the Indian government to exempt its older models from needing to meet the universal charging point standard, stating that it could hamper local production targets tied into incentive schemes.
+Last December, Apple had asked the Indian government to exempt its older models from needing to meet the universal charging point standard, stating that it could hamper local production targets tied into incentive schemes.
 India has been considering mandating a common charging port (Type C USB port) for electronics devices in 2025.
 The universal charging point was first proposed by the European Union and will be implemented by the end of 2024 leading Apple to switch to the USB-C port from its iPhone 15 series.

 Apple scouting for more suppliers in India

-Per a December 12 report, American gorilla glass maker Corning, Inc., a key Apple supplier, is setting up a INR 10 billion (US$120.09 million) manufacturing facility in Pillaipakkam (near Sriperumbudur) in Tamil Nadu state.
+Per a December 12, 2023 report, American gorilla glass maker Corning, Inc., a key Apple supplier, was setting up a INR 10 billion (US$120.09 million) manufacturing facility in Pillaipakkam (near Sriperumbudur) in Tamil Nadu state.
 The location puts it in proximity to other Apple suppliers in India, which is why it is said to have finalized investment in Tamil Nadu over Telangana state.
 Corning, Inc. is a Fortune 500 material sciences company and inventors of the toughened display glass used in phones, tablets, monitors, etc.

 Have Apple contract manufacturers benefited from the production linked incentives program?